sofiaoreis/lithium-slicer/rebuttal.md

 We kindly thank the reviewer for the comments on our work.

-As we mentioned in section 2, a previous studies have demonstrated that Model-based software diagnosis can be framed as dynamic slicing.
-This is a well-known approach that has been proposed by the diagnosis community, an AI sub-community.
-We agree that this paper will also be a good suit in software engineering, validation, and testing conferences but we also strongly argue that this paper is of interest of the IJCAI audience, since we are applying an AI-based technique to improve SBFL.
+As we mentioned in section 2, previous studies have demonstrated that Model-based software diagnosis (MBSD) can be framed as dynamic slicing.
+MBSD is a well-known approach that has been proposed by the diagnosis community, an AI sub-community.
+We agree that this paper will also be a good suit in software engineering, validation, and testing conferences but we also strongly argue that this paper is of interest of the IJCAI audience.